badhusha618/e-com-analyze/replit.md

 ## Overview

-This is a modern React-based e-commerce analytics dashboard built for sales analysis and optimization.
+This is a fully functional React-based e-commerce analytics dashboard built for sales analysis and optimization.
 The application provides comprehensive insights into sales performance, customer sentiment, marketing effectiveness, and product analytics through an interactive dashboard interface.
+The dashboard is currently deployed and running with real-time data visualization and interactive components.

 ## User Preferences